Health & Safety

 6. If you have heart or respiratory condition, or you are on any medications, consult your doctor about running in the heat.
 Know your body and limitations.

-7. If you have a history of heatstroke/illness, run with extreme caution.
+7. If you have a history of heatstroke/illness, run with extreme caution or consider not running.
+Consult your physician if you have a history of heat illness.

 8. If you have had the COVID-19 virus in the past and are still experiencing fatigue and other post COVID-19 symptoms, evaluate your pace and effort in this type of climate.